PunishXIV/Artisan/README.md

 # SamplePlugin

-Simple example plugin for XivLauncher/Dalamud, that shows both a working plugin and an associated UI test project, to allow for building and tweaking the UI without having to run the game.
+Simple example plugin for Dalamud.

-This is not designed to be the simplest possible example, but neither is it designed to cover everything you might want to do.
+This is not designed to be the simplest possible example, but it is also not designed to cover everything you might want to do.
+For more detailed questions, come ask in [the Discord](https://discord.gg/3NMcUV5).

-I'm mostly hoping this helps some people to build out their UIs without having to constantly jump in and out of game.

-### Main Points
+## Main Points

 * Simple functional plugin
   * Slash command
   * Main UI